-Right-of-Way Requirements.
-RV-ehicle right-of-way between vehicles is not defined by the Seashore, and the standard driving rules must be followed.

-Ramp Configuration

-If Bonner Bridge construction closes ramp 4, a new ramp 3 would be constructed north of the Oregon Inlet campground and day-use parking would be provided.
+1 - Open containers of any type of alcoholic beverage are prohibited in vehicles.
+2 3 4 ORV drivers and/or passengers are prohibited from sitting on the tailgate or roof or hanging outside of moving vehicles.
+Those in truck beds must be seated on the floor with the tailgate closed; children in truck beds must be accompanied by an adult.
+5 6 Right-of-Way Requirements.
+RVehicle right-of-way between vehicles is not defined by the Seashore, and the standard driving rules must be followed.
+7 Ramp Configuration 8 9 • If Bonner Bridge construction closes ramp 4, a new ramp 3 would be constructed north of the Oregon Inlet campground and day-use parking would be provided.
+10 Boat Access 11 12 • Launch sites, as designated under 36 CFR 3.8(a)(2), are identified in the Superintendent's Compendium.

-Boat Access

-• Launch sites, as designated under 36 CFR 3.8(a)(2), are identified in the Superintendent's Compendium.
 Launching or recovery of vessels is prohibited within resource closures.

-National Park Service Regulations

-Title 36: Parks, Forests, and Public Properties of the U.S. Code of Federal Regulations is applicable in all national parks, including Cape Hatteras National Seashore.
+13 National Park Service Regulations 14 15 16 17 18 19 20 Title 36: Parks, Forests, and Public Properties of the U.S. Code of Federal Regulations is applicable in all national parks, including Cape Hatteras National Seashore.
 These regulations include those in Title 36 applicable to the operation of ORVs in the Seashore and those applicable to individuals recreating at the Seashore.
 Of particular note are the provisions of 36 CFR 1.5 and 1.6, which state that the superintendent may impose public use limits, or close all or a portion of a park area to all public use or to a specific use or activity; designate areas for a specific use or activity; or impose conditions or restrictions on a use or activity, and may establish a permit, registration, or reservation system.

-Enforcement

-Violations could result in fines or mandatory court appearances as defined in the Collateral Schedule, Eastern District of North Carolina, National Park Service.

-Areas of Vehicle Operation

-During the shorebird and turtle breeding season, standard resource protection buffers would apply, which could restrict ORV access to certain areas of the Seashore.
+21 Enforcement 22 23 Violations could result in fines or mandatory court appearances as defined in the Collateral Schedule, Eastern District of North Carolina, National Park Service.
+24 Areas of Vehicle Operation 25 26 27 During the shorebird and turtle breeding seasons, standard resource protection buffers would apply, which could restrict ORV access to certain areas of the Seashore.
 Refer to page xxx of this document for a description of access closures that occurred during the 2007-2009 seasons.

-Visitors accessing the Seashore by ORV must drive only on marked ORV routes, comply with posted restrictions, and adhere to the following:

-- Driving or parking outside of marked and maintained ORV routes is prohibited. - Operating a vehicle of any type within safety or resource closures is prohibited. - Accessing the beach and designated ORV routes is allowed only via designated beach access ramps and soundside access roads. - Reckless driving-for example, cutting circles or defacing the beach-is prohibited. - Observing pedestrian right-of-way is required.
+Comment [dw3]: Insert page number where this info is located.
+28 29 Visitors accessing the Seashore by ORV must drive only on marked ORV routes, comply with posted restrictions, and adhere to the following: Berger: to be done for next draft as page numbers will change when this is all compiled.
+30 • Driving or parking outside of marked and maintained ORV routes is prohibited.
+31 • Operating a vehicle of any type within safety or resource closures is prohibited.
+32 33 Accessing the beach and designated ORV routes is allowed only via designated beach access ramps and soundside access roads.

+Reckless driving-for example, cutting circles or defacing the beach-is prohibited.Observing pedestrian right-of-way is required.